lingfo/lingfo/readme.md

 ## How it works
-Sushi compiles or interprets the code to create an runnable file which then can be executed, displaying the output in the terminal.
+Sushi compiles or interprets the code to create a runnable file which then can be executed, displaying the output in the terminal.
 Removing the translation step allows for code to run at its native language speed.

 ## Contributing

-If you would like to contribute, here is a common recomended method
+If you would like to contribute, here is a common recommended method:

 1. Fork the repository on GitHub.
 2. Clone your fork to your local machine.